Cyclone Komen: Aftermath

 On July 31, President of Myanmar Thein Sein declared disaster areas for Chin and Rakhine states and for Sagaing and Magway regions.
 On August 4, the government issued an appeal to the international community for assistance.
-In response, the government of Australia provided A$3 million, and the United States Agency for International Development sent US$600,000.
+In response, the government of Australia provided A$3 million (US$2.19 million), and the United States Agency for International Development sent US$600,000.
 Neighboring Bangladesh donated $800,000 worth of medicine, water kits, and other supplies.
 Assistance from other countries included $775,000 from the United Kingdom, $142,202 from nearby Thailand, $100,000 from the Singapore Red Cross, and $300,000 from China.

 After Myanmar's government failed to respond to the devastating effects of Cyclone Nargis in 2008, officials responded more quickly to the floods and the effects from Komen.
 Relief supplies were airdropped to marooned villages, assisting the Rohingya people in Rakhine.
 The government allocated US$1.2 million toward supplying farmers with rice paddy seeds to regrow damaged crops.
 About half of the damaged crop was replanted by November 2015, and in most areas, the grounds remained fertile for future growing.
 Local businesses donated K2.06 billion toward buying supplies, and businessman Aung Ko Win donated US$3.6 million.
 The Myanmar Red Cross, which was already responding to the ongoing flooding, provided additional supplies and assisted with evacuations.
 The International Federation of Red Cross and Red Crescent Societies assisted in these efforts by providing rice and blankets.
 Volunteers distributed sleeping mats, mosquito nets, medical supplies, and tarps.
 Various United Nations agencies assisted the residents in displaced camps that were affected further by Komen.
 Within a month of the storm, the World Food Programme had provided meals to over 450,000 people.
 Food and oil prices rose in the weeks after the floods, and the price of rice reached record levels in the country in August and September 2015.
 The cost gradually declined after the next rice harvest.
 To help unemployed farm workers, the Bill & Melinda Gates Foundation financed a program to pay storm victims to rebuild damaged embankments and restore clean water access.
 An assessment by the United Nations, the World Bank, and the Myanmar government found that women and children were the worst affected group during and after the disaster, due to the stresses of the damaged houses, and insufficient food and assistance in the subsequent months.